Azure-Samples/azure-go-labs/1-vscode-go-docker/README.md

 ## View Containers, Images, Registries, Networks and Volumes in the Docker extension

-1. Run `Ctrl-Shift-P` and type `View: Show Docker`, or click on the Docker logo on the right-hand side to open the Docker extension.
+1. Run `Ctrl-Shift-P` (`Cmd-Shift-P` on Mac) and type `View: Show Docker`, or click on the Docker logo on the right-hand side to open the Docker extension.
 1. View the **Container** you have just run at the top left.
 Right-click on it, and click `View Logs` to view the logs, `Stop` to stop the running container.
 1. Under **Images**, click on the name of the container image you have just built, right-click on the tag `:latest` and click `Run Interactive` to run it.
 Press `Ctrl+C` to exit the running container (it will be removed automatically, as it was started with the `--rm` flag).
 1. Under **Registries**, you will see any container registries we are authenciated to, and we can connect to any container registry, such as the [Azure Container Registry](https://code.visualstudio.com/tutorials/docker-extension/create-registry), Docker Hub, or any other locally or remotely hosted container registry.